kylerbrown/openephys/README.md

 #openephys

-A python library and scripts for loading and converting data saved by the Open Ephys GUI
+A python library and scripts for loading and converting data saved by the Open Ephys GUI.

+Python 2/3 compatible.

 More info on the Open Ephys data format can be found at https://open-ephys.atlassian.net/wiki/display/OEW/Data+format